Cathy Stidworthy Driving School - Driving Instructor for Driving Lessons East Grinstead, Lingfield, Forest Row, Copthorne, Crawley Down

 Q. What will I need to bring on my first lesson?

 A. You will just need to bring your provisional licence.

 Q. What areas do you cover?

-A. I cover East Grinstead, Forest Row, Lingfield, Copthorne, Crawley Down and surrounding areas.
+A. I cover East Grinstead, Forest Row, Lingfield, Copthorne, Crawley Down.

 Q. How do I pay for my lessons?

 A. You can pay by bank transfer which must be paid before the lesson.
 For block bookings, you must pay up front in advance.